Interviews with Carol Gould about Interactive Democracy:

-Gould has been active in both the American Philosophical Association and the American Political Science Association, and currently serves as Vice-President/President Elect of the Human Rights Section of APSA, Senior Scholar at the Center for Humans and Nature, Executive Director of the Society for Philosophy and Public Affairs, and as series editor for global ethics and politics at Temple University Press.
+Gould has been active in both the American Philosophical Association and the American Political Science Association, and currently serves as President of the Human Rights Section of APSA, as Executive Director of the Society for Philosophy and Public Affairs, and as Series Editor for Global Ethics and Politics at Temple University Press.
 She has served as President of the American Society of Value Inquiry, as well as President of the American Section of the International Society of Philosophy of Law and Social Philosophy (the IVR).
 She has been the recipient of numerous awards, including fellowships from the Rockefeller Foundation and the National Endowment for the Humanities, a National Science Foundation grant, a Fulbright Senior Scholar Award in Paris, a Fulbright Distinguished Chair Professorship in Political and Social Science at the European University Institute, and a fellowship at the Woodrow Wilson International Center for Scholars in Washington, DC.
+During 2016-17, she was a Member of the School of Social Science at the Institute for Advanced Study in Princeton, New Jersey.